 Daily movement patterns

-African wild dogs showed a strongly crepuscular activity pattern, with the majority of both hunts and daily activity occurring in the morning and evening time periods (Figure 1, Figure 2).
+African wild dogs showed a strongly crepuscular activity pattern, with hunts and daily activity concentrated in the morning and evening time periods (Figure 1, Figure 2).
 Sixteen percent of wild dog hunting periods, and 17% of daily activity, occurred at night (Figure 1).

 Effects of ambient temperature on wild dog hunting patterns